Business Sponsorship Licence

 What is a Sponsorship Management System?

-When you apply for a sponsorship licence, you need to appoint people within your business to manage the sponsorship process.
-The main tool to use is the sponsorship management system (SMS).
-The roles in the SMS includes:
+When you apply for a sponsorship licence, your business must designate individuals to oversee the sponsorship process.
+The primary tool for this purpose is the sponsorship management system (SMS), which includes the following roles:

-- authorising officer – a senior and competent person responsible for the actions of staff and representatives who manage the system
+- authorising officer – a senior and competent individual responsible for the actions of staff and representatives who use the SMS

-- key contact – your main point of contact with UKVI
+- key contact – your main point of contact with UK Visa and Immigration (UKVI)

 - level 1 user – responsible for all day-to-day management of your licence.